SOPHIA OF WISDOM III

 Uses of static addressing

-Static addressing is essential in some infrastructure situations, such as finding the Domain Name Service directory host that will translate domain names to numbers (IP addresses).
-Static addresses are also convenient, but not absolutely necessary, to locate servers inside an enterprise.
+to locate servers inside an enterprise.
 An address obtained from a DNS server comes with a time to live, or caching time, after which it should be looked up to confirm that it has not changed.
-Even static IP addresses do change as a result of network administration, however (RFC 2072).
+Even static IP addresses

 Modifications to IP addressing